 Diagnosing your Amiga with DIAGROM and Kickstart Emulator

-Use this chapter to install and run DiagROM 1.3 on the SidecarTridge Kickstart emulator.
+Use this chapter to enable and run the bundled DiagROM 1.3 image on the SidecarTridge Kickstart emulator.
 DiagROM is a diagnostic ROM by John “Chucky/The Gang” Hertell that helps you test and troubleshoot classic Amiga hardware.

 This software is provided by a third party and is not affiliated with SidecarTridge, but the developer asks that if you find it useful, please consider a donation to a charity of your choice.
 See diagrom.com for details.